 Are you eager to discover examples of previously performed peer reviews?
-Take a look at previous peer reviews that took place in Eupen (Belgium), Gävleborg (Sweden) and Lille (France).
+Take a look at previous peer reviews that took place in Sofia (Bulgaria), Eupen (Belgium), Gävleborg (Sweden) and Lille (France).

 The focus of the peer review in the German speaking community was on practical approaches and challenges in coordinating and implementing a multi-municipality SECAP and in supporting the local authorities regarding energy-related measures.
 The community aims to improve its management strategy to measure implementation, reporting and overall coordination together with local stakeholders, to reach its ambitious climate goals for 2030.